Reopening Schools Safely and Educating Youth Research Study (ROSSEY) (ROSSEY)

 Time Frame: Up to nine months

-How many days of school do students miss due to symptoms of respiratory illness
+How many school days missed due to symptoms of respiratory illness (only include index child).

 Up to nine months